Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 Let $K$ be a simplicial complex. \begin{prop} If $K$ has bounded geometry and is uniformly contractible, then we have a natural equivalence $Q(K_{d}) \simeq \Sigmalf K_{t}$. \end{prop}

 \begin{proof} We consider the inclusion $K^{(0)}\to K$ of the zero skeleton and let $K^{(0)}_{d}$ be the coarse bornological space with the induced structures.
-If $U$ is an entourage of $K_{d}^{(0)}$, then consider the composition
+If $U$ is an entourage of $K_{d}^{(0)}$, then we consider the map

 given by Dirac measures.
 Since the metric on $K$ is good and $K$ is finite-dimensional we can choose $U$ so large that all simplices of $K$ are $U$-bounded.
-Using convex interpolation we can extend this map to a continuous map $f:K\to P_{U}(K_{d}^{(0)})$.
-By construction $f:K_{d}\to P_{U}(K_{d}^{(0)})_{d}$ is an equivalence of bornological coarse spaces.
-Since $K$ has bounded geometry, $K^{(0)}_{d}$ is of strongly uniformly bounded geometry, and hence $P_{U}(K^{(0)}_{d})$ is a finite-dimensional simplicial complex.
+Using convex interpolation we can extend the map \eqref{fwefiuhiu243rtwrg} to a continuous map

+By construction, is an equivalence of bornological coarse spaces.
+Since $K$ has bounded geometry, $K^{(0)}_{d}$ is of strongly bounded geometry, and hence $P_{U}(K^{(0)}_{d})$ is a finite-dimensional simplicial complex.
 Since $K_{d}$ is uniformly contractible, by Lemma \ref{lem:sdf9823} we can choose a continuous inverse equivalence $g: P_{U}(K_{d}^{(0)})_{d}\to K_{d}$.

 The following argument is taken from {Nowak--Yu} \cite[Proof of Thm.~7.6.2]{nowak_yu}.
 Since the coarse structure of $K_{d}^{(0)}$ is induced by a metric we can choose a cofinal sequence $(U_n)_{n \in \IN}$ of entourages of $K_{d}^{(0)}$.
 We let be the inclusion maps.
-Each $f_n$ is an equivalence.
-For every $n\in \nat$ we can choose an inverse equivalence to the composition $f_n \circ \cdots \circ f_0 \circ f$ which {is} in addition continuous.
+Each $f_n$ is an equivalence of bornological coarse spaces.
+For every $n$ in $\nat$ we can choose an inverse equivalence to the composition $f_n \circ \cdots \circ f_0 \circ f$ which {is} in addition continuous.
 Then the composition is homotopic to $\id_{K_{t}}$.
 The following picture illustrates the situation.